 The author of the book must be a member in good standing of the Canadian Philosophical Association for 2019 before the deadline of November 7, 2018.

 Date of Submission

 Two copies of the book and other relevant documents should be sent to the Executive Director of the Canadian Philosophical Association, PO Box 16081 Dundas Dovercourt, Toronto, ON M6J 3W2 or to email@example.com.
-The Selection Committee might require two additional copies of the book if it decides to send the book for external refereeing.
+(NB: For shipments by courier, please contact firstname.lastname@example.org for further details re: the shipping address) The Selection Committee might require two additional copies of the book if it decides to send the book for external refereeing.